The Benefits of a Smoke-Free Policy

-There is currently no Minnesota law or Federal law that prohibits a landlord from making an entire apartment building smoke free.
+There is currently no Minnesota law or Federal law that prohibits a property manager from making an entire apartment building smoke free.
 Smoke-free policies are not discriminatory and may actually protect landlords from the risk of some legal violations such as warranty of habitability or covenant of quiet enjoyment.
-Tenants with disabilities caused by or made worse by secondhand smoke may also have legal protections under the Americans with Disabilities Act, the Federal Fair Housing Act, or the Minnesota Human Rights Act.
-Read about a tenant's legal rights and legal research conducted by the Center for Energy and Environment to learn more about the legalities of smoke-free policies.
+Residents with disabilities caused by or made worse by secondhand smoke may also have legal protections under the Americans with Disabilities Act, the Federal Fair Housing Act, or the Minnesota Human Rights Act.
+Read about a resident's legal rights and legal research conducted by the Center for Energy and Environment to learn more about the legalities of smoke-free policies.

 Protection from Secondhand Smoke

 Secondhand smoke (smoke caused by someone else's lighted tobacco product) is dangerous and deadly.
 The 2006 Surgeon General’s Report, “The Health Consequences of Involuntary Exposure to Tobacco Smoke,” concluded that there is no risk-free level of secondhand smoke and the only way to protect people from the dangers of secondhand smoke is to eliminate the smoke exposure.(8)